jesseduffield/jesseduffield.github.io/_posts/2024-07-27-Trichotomies.md

 - Live, Laugh, Love
 - Life, Liberty, and the pursuit of Happiness

 Why does the number three hold such a special place in the human heart?
-Well, with two points you can only form a line in one-dimension (boring and useless), but with _three_ points you get promoted into the second dimension with a triangle (exciting, and powerful).
+Here's one theory: with two points you can only form a line in one-dimension (boring and useless), but with _three_ points you get promoted into the second dimension with a triangle (exciting, and powerful).
 You might think that structures with four points (like squares) are the backbone of 3D environments.
 Nope! four points is overkill; zoom into any computer-generated 3D environment and you'll find it's all composed of little triangles.

 ![]({{ site.baseurl }}/images/posts/trichotomies/rabbit.png)